The following resources have been provided for librarians, instructors, faculty, and other educators interested in

 Is PILOT equivalent to the SCC Library face-to-face workshops?

 Instructors may decide how many extra credit points they’d like to award their students and how many PILOT modules to require their students to take.
 However, if instructors offer students either PILOT or the face-to-face workshop options for extra credit, two PILOT modules – Module 3 “Locating Books” and Module 4 “Finding Articles” - are good opitons as the equivalent of one library face-to-face workshop.

 Library Tutorial PILOT in D2L is the same PILOT offered as a self-registration course in D2L.
 In the D2L course, students are linked to the online PILOT site for the instructional part.
-At the end of each module, students will have the option to take the quizzes at the PILOT web site or in D2L.
+At the end of each module, students will be directed to take the quizzes in D2L.